Also available in Digital Download

 Standard Limited Use License

-The Biology of Fungal Pathogens, Volume 3 is protected by copyright and its use is limited.
+Fungal Pathogens and Diseases of Cereals Vol. 3 is protected by copyright and its use is limited.
 It may be shown to, or viewed by, groups within a classroom or educational presentation setting, but may not be made available via local area network (LAN) without permission (permission for LAN also requires an additional LAN license fee).
 It may not be copied, or otherwise duplicated to share with other individuals in full or in part.
 It may not be transferred to the Internet in full or in part.

 Local Area Network (LAN) License Upgrade